sblaizerwize/nextflow-for-rnaseq-training/rnaseq-aws-diy-kallisto/README.md

-# RNA-seq analysis of data from the DIY Transcriptomics course using Kallisto and AWS resources
+# Running the rnaseq-aws-diy-kallisto pipeline

 This pipeline performs an RNA-seq analysis on skin data provided by the [DIY Transcriptomics course](https://diytranscriptomics.com/) (approximately 30 GB), which includes 10 patient samples.
 The goal is to use Kallisto as the pseudoaligner to generate `abundance.tsv` files for each sample.